Zeiss Milvus 18mm f/2.8 review

 Digital Camera World Verdict

-Although hugely expensive to buy, this widest-angle of the Zeiss Milvus range is typically immaculately engineered, has wonderfully refined handling characteristics and delivers beautiful image quality.
+Although hugely expensive to buy, this ultra-wide-angle prime from the Zeiss Milvus range is typically immaculately engineered, has wonderfully refined handling characteristics and delivers beautiful image quality.
 The lack of autofocus won’t be to everyone’s liking but manual focusing with this lens is particularly smooth and precise.
 The Nikon-mount edition also features a de-click facility for the aperture ring, enhancing its usefulness for movie capture as well as stills.

 Pros